camilafresitaa/CosmicWebGenerator/README.md

 ## Credits

 Fae Jordaan, Camila Medrano, Anastasiia Korolenko and Raya Mouri.
-If you have any questions, feel free to reach out!
+If you have any questions, feel free to reach out to **c.medranoprado0105@gmail.com**.